 Please indicate how many of each entree is desired.

-Click here to watch Kate tell the story
+Click here to watch Christie tell the story of her first pet

-Click here to watch Motoko tell one of her personal stories
+Click here to watch Sandy tell one of his personal stories

 Garlic and Hot Pepper Steak; or